Arsenal F.C.: 1996–2018: Arsène Wenger revolution

-2018–2020: Post-Wenger revolution
+2018–2019: Post-Wenger evolution

 After conducting an overhaul in the club's operating model to coincide with Wenger's departure, Spaniard Unai Emery was named as the club's new head coach on 23 May 2018.
 He became the club's first ever 'head coach' and second manager from outside the United Kingdom.
 In Emery's first season, Arsenal finished fifth in the Premier League and as runner-up in the Europa League.
 On 29 November 2019, Emery was dismissed as manager and former player and assistant first team coach Freddie Ljungberg was appointed as interim head coach.

-2020–present: Mikel Arteta era
+2019–: Mikel Arteta era

 On 20 December 2019, Arsenal appointed former club captain Mikel Arteta as the new head coach.
 Arsenal finished the 2019–20 season in eighth, their lowest finish since 1994–95, but beat Chelsea 2–1 to earn a record-extending 14th FA Cup win.
 After the season, Arteta's title was changed from head coach to manager.
 On 18 April 2021, Arsenal were announced as a founding club of the breakaway European competition The Super League; they withdrew from the competition two days later amid near-universal condemnation.
 Arsenal finished the 2020–21 season in eighth place once again, not qualifying for a European competition for the first time in 26 years.
 The season after (2021–22), Arteta had assembled the youngest outfit in the Premier League with an average starting age of 24 years and 308 days – more than a whole year younger than the next team.
 They finished in fifth in the Premier League that year, and qualified for next season's UEFA Europa League.

 By the 2022–23 season, Arsenal returned to the Champions League by coming second to Manchester City, setting a record for most time spent on top of the table without actually winning the league, ending on 84 points.
 In the 2023–24 season, Arsenal beat Manchester City to claim their 17th FA Community Shield, they finished second in the Premier League to Manchester City with an improved 89 points from their previous campaign.
 In the 2024–25 UEFA Champions League, they reached the semi-finals only to lose to PSG 3–1 on aggregate.
 For the third season in a row Arsenal finished second, this time behind Liverpool, amassing a points tally of 74 in the 2024–25 Premier League season.

+On 19 May 2026, in the 2025–26 season, Arsenal secured its 14th league title and its first since the 2003–04 season with one game to spare, by virtue of AFC Bournemouth's 1–1 draw against Manchester City.
+The title was Arsenal's first Premier League title under manager Mikel Arteta.
+In the same season, Arsenal reached the UEFA Champions League final for the second time in the club's history but lost to Paris Saint-Germain 4–3 on penalties after a 1–1 draw following extra time at the Puskás Aréna in Budapest.